 This is how my hobby - cooking - was born, for which, although I don't have much time, I try to use it as effectively as possible.

-If you’re really interested in about the private life of some random dude from the Internet who makes recipes for people for dinner between work and family duties, here are some random facts about me:
+If you're interested in the private life of some random dude from the Internet who makes recipes for people for dinner between work and family duties, here are some random facts about me:

-1. I am 31 years old.
-The last corner.
+1. I am 31 years old—the last corner.

 2. DishCook is not my first blog/website.
 I have run several different websites before, but rather as a hobby.
 Here, I'm a little more professional - pictures, SEO (optimization for search engines), longer entries.
 We will see what will come out of it.